Canonical-AI-Inc/canonical/README.md

 ## Features

+ - **Fast Semantic Caching.** Cache hits return responses faster than an LLM.
+Cache misses add to the latency of calling an LLM.
+We minimize the latency penalty of cache misses with our sub 100 ms response time.
- - Fast, Accurate Semantic Caching.
-The high precision Canonical Cache returns hits that answer the query correctly.
+ - **Accurate Semantic Caching.** The high precision Canonical Cache returns hits that answer the query correctly.
 The high recall of the cache means you don’t miss out on hits – and opportunities for latency and cost reduction.
- - Caching for Conversational AI.
+ - **Caching for Conversational AI**.
 The Canonical Cache is context-aware.
 It learns the conversation and identifies the appropriate opportunities for caching before acting.
- - Multitenancy.
+ - **Multitenancy**.
 Each product, each AI persona, or each user can have its own cache.
 You decide the scope of the cache.
- - Cache Seeding.
+ - **Cache Seeding**.
 Rephrased queries increase the likelihood of cache hits.
 Rephrased chat completions create variation in the cached responses.
- - Speedy Input Validation.
+ - **Speedy Input Validation**.
 Sometimes a conversation can’t proceed without making sure a user input is correct.
 Canonical uses the appropriate model for each validation task.
- - Simple Integration.
+ - **Simple Integration**.
 Deploy the Canonical Cache to your data pipeline via an API call one step upstream of your LLM call.
 If there’s a cache miss, then send the LLM completion to the Canonical Cache after you’ve responded to the user.

 ## Metrics